Pension equalization in the event of divorce: what that means for pensions - Breaking Latest News

 The following reasons are considered to be an exclusion for the pension equalization:

-In the case of couples who have only been married for three years or less, the pension equalization is only carried out upon application.
+In the case of couples who have only been married for three years or less, the pension rights adjustment is only carried out upon application.

 If the differences in pension entitlements are only minor, the family court usually does not compensate.